SuppliedOrange/my-roblox-scripts/README.md

 # my-roblox-scripts
-Roblox scripts for education purposes
+Roblox scripts for educational purposes.

 Hi, this is a collection of scripts that I have developed for the sake of education.
 Please do NOT use these scripts for unethical purposes.
 You may pick, dissect and learn from them.